tinstructor/EHM/README.md

 That being said, certain requirements need to be met before the main boost charger (with the aforementioned impedance matching capabilities) is operational.
 More specifically, when VSTOR < VSTOR_CHGEN (= 1.8V) the IC operates in cold-start mode.
 The cold-start circuit is essentially an unregulated, hysteretic boost converter with lower efficiency compared to the main boost charger.
 None of the other features function during cold start operation.

+>**Note:** `EHM\Literature\kong2012.pdf` explains in great detail why a cold start cirquit might be necessary.

 The cold start circuit's goal is to charge the voltage on CSTOR (i.e., VSTOR) higher than VSTOR_CHGEN so that the main boost charger can operate.
 When the VSTOR voltage reaches VSTOR_CHGEN, the main boost charger starts up.
-Once the VSTOR pin voltage goes above VBAT_UV plus the VBAT_UV_HYST threshold, the VSTOR pin and VBAT pins are effectively shorted through an internal PMOS FET.
+Once the VSTOR pin voltage goes above VBAT_UV (1.95V) plus the VBAT_UV_HYST threshold (15mV), the VSTOR pin and VBAT pins are effectively shorted through an internal PMOS FET.
+The switch remains closed until the VSTOR pin voltage falls below the VBAT_UV threshold.
+The VBAT_UV threshold should be considered a fail safe to the system and the system load should be removed or reduced based on the user-configurable VBAT_OK threshold which should be set above the VBAT_UV threshold.

->**Note:** `EHM\Literature\kong2012.pdf` explains in great detail why a cold start cirquit might be necessary.
+To prevent rechargeable batteries from being exposed to excessive charging voltages and to prevent over charging a capacitive storage element, the over-voltage (VBAT_OV) threshold level must be set using external resistors.
+This is also the voltage value to which the charger will regulate the VSTOR/VBAT pin when the input provides sufficient power.

+Anyway, apart from boosting the voltage of an energy harvester, the BQ25570 also contains a buck converter.
+The buck converter input is internally connected to VSTOR and steps the VSTOR voltage down to a lower regulated voltage at the OUT connector (J1 and J2).
+It employs pulse frequency modulation (PFM) control to regulate the voltage close to the desired reference voltage.
+The voltage regulated at the OUT pin is set by the user programmed resistor divider.

 ![vout conf](https://i.imgur.com/yBrZWuL.png)